-All geologic mapping was completed at 1:24,000-scale; however the browse graphic is presented at 1:50,000 scale with shaded relief base.
-The 1:24,000-scale, 10-ft contour interval topographic base maps used for this mapping effort are included as part of the digital data package in the TOPOS folder.
-The GEOLOGY folder included with this report contains 3 ARCGIS shapefiles which are geologic units that cover the entire map area, and are intended for use at quadrangle scale; the shapefiles can be clipped by quadrangle or town boundaries.
+All geologic mapping was completed at 1:24,000 scale.
+The 1:24,000-scale, 10-ft contour interval topographic base maps used for this mapping effort are included as part of the digital data package in the 24k_basemaps folder.
+The GIS folder included with this report contains 3 ArcGIS shapefiles, which are geologic units that each cover the entire map area, and are intended for use at quadrangle scale; the shapefiles can be clipped by quadrangle or town boundaries.
 Unlike conventional geologic maps, the digital mapping is arranged in layers according to superposition.
 The till-bedrock shapefile should be placed on the bottom, and overlain by the stratified deposits shapefile; these materials are shown everywhere that they occur including beneath postglacial deposits, such as swamp deposits, floodplain alluvium, and water bodies.
 The postglacial shapefile should be placed on top because these materials overlie the other two layers.
 Instructions for using the digital files are included in the README file and metadata.